mathesar-foundation/mathesar-wiki/design/specs/add-formula-column.md

 The formula selection menu is quite long since there are a lot of formula to choose from.
 To reduce the strain, the dropdown is divided into categories of formulas that are text, number, random generator and so on.
 There is search option where user can search the category or the formula name to directly use a formula.
 There is a recent section where the user can see their last three used formulas to quickly jump on that.

 ![](https://share.balsamiq.com/c/svLZHynK3NqVkjofBmqgMj.png)

+## Future work

+The Data Explorer save and close actions are dependent on other flows that are still being defined.
+This is likely to be a part of future Navigation updates where there will be a special navigation scenario for abandoning a view when changes are unsaved.